shashankbafna/cowin-vaccination-book-slot/README.md

 It checks for preferences such as vaccine type, state, pincode, district, paid/free & whether to auto-book the slot or not.
 Once slot is found, it tries booking it by randomly selecting the slot & resolving the captcha.

+**DISCLAIMER: USE IT AT YOUR OWN RISK.
+This is a make-shift automation for booking the slot which was not possible due the availability of vaccines vs count of people ratio.**

 Special thanks to:
 1) pallupz: https://github.com/pallupz/covid-vaccine-booking/
 2) Telegram: https://web.telegram.org/